Kyoto Aquarium 京都水族館

 Showing off Kyoto's water creatures

 The aquarium opens with a section dedicated to creatures native to the rivers of Kyoto, featuring the Japanese giant salamander.
-This cute yet creepy critter has become an unofficial mascot of the place, and the tank is always crowded.
+The charms of this cute, strange critter always draw a crowd.

 A wide variety of ocean-dwelling creatures

-A dolphin show is held several times a day in an outdoor theater.
-The show is in Japanese, but the beautiful elegance of these creatures needs no translation.
-Bringing a lunch from home and having a picnic in the stadium before the show is a popular option, but you can buy ocean-themed treats to eat as well.
+Dolphin performances are held several times a day in an outdoor stadium.
+The performance is in Japanese, but the beautiful elegance of these creatures needs no translation.
+Bringing a lunch from home and having a picnic in the stadium before the show is a popular option, but you can buy aquatic-themed treats to eat as well.

-This is probably the only place in the world where you can get a photograph of a dolphin jumping out of the water with a bullet train passing beneath it in the background.
+This is probably the only place in the world where you can get a photograph of a dolphin jumping out of the water with the greenery of the park and the Kyoto cityscape in the background.

 Other themed events

-Kyoto Aquarium has frequent themed events ranging from 3D illumination and light shows to water gun battles in the dolphin theater.
-These change regularly; hence, be sure to check which event is being hosted during your visit.
+Kyoto Aquarium has frequent themed events.
+These change regularly, so be sure to check which event is being hosted during your visit.